-The seniors are “capped” on the evening before Commencement.
-This tradition dates to the early days of the College when each graduate selected one younger student to place the traditional mortarboard upon her head.
-Today, each senior selects two or three freshmen or other women who are special to her.
-Only women participate in Capping; faculty and administrative staff of the College do not cap students.
-This ceremony is held on the front steps of Main Hall, weather permitting, and all participants are dressed in traditional white.
+The evening before Commencement, sophomore graduates clad in white gowns, and senior graduates clad in royal blue gowns, are “capped.”
+This tradition dates to the early days of the College when each graduate selected one younger student to place the traditional mortarboard upon the head.
+Today, each graduate selects two or three other students or other individuals of any gender who are special to the student.
+This ceremony is held on the front steps of Main Hall, weather permitting, with cappers traditionally dressed in white dresses or slacks or white shirts and khaki pants.

 Held at the beginning of the fall semester, each freshman is chosen at random or by legacy to become a member of the Alphan, Delphian, Emerson, or Magnoperian Socieities.